-Assessing Water Quality's risk exposure, Water Quality's cash and cash equivalents balance of \$539.2 million and \$611.1 million were fully invested in the Pool as of December 31, 2018 and 2017, respectively.
-The County had demand deposits of \$29.1 million as of December 31, 2018, of which \$6.9 million was exposed to custodial credit risk as uninsured and uncollateralized.
-As of December 31, 2017, the County had demand deposits of \$38.1 million, of which \$18.0 million was exposed to custodial credit risk as uninsured and uncollateralized.
+Assessing Water Quality's risk exposure, Water Quality's cash and cash equivalents balance of \$601.7 million and \$539.2 million were fully invested in the Pool as of December 31, 2019 and 2018, respectively.
+The County had demand deposits of \$39.9 million as of December 31, 2019, of which \$13.7 million was exposed to custodial credit risk as uninsured and uncollateralized.
+As of December 31, 2018, the County had demand deposits of \$29.1 million, of which \$6.9 million was exposed to custodial credit risk as uninsured and uncollateralized.

-The EFC adopted the Pool-Plus program which allows County agencies or districts to invest funds beyond the maximum maturity limit established for the Pool.
+The EFC adopted the Pool-Plus program which allows County agencies or junior taxing districts to invest funds beyond the maximum maturity limit established for the Pool.
 This policy provides an investment option that allows a participant in the Pool to combine a portfolio of individual long-term securities in the same fund that is invested in the Pool.
 The pooling of the long-term portfolio with the Pool provides the ability to invest at durations longer than the Pool while maintaining access to the liquidity of the Pool.
 The Pool-Plus program allows qualifying funds to invest over longer durations recognizing there are: (1) potential risks such as increased price volatility and the possibility of selling securities before maturity to pay unexpected expenditures could result in a loss of principal; (2) benefits from reducing reinvestment risk which improves the predictability of future budget revenue; (3) and potential rewards such as increased earnings.